McCabe's 'The Threat' May Be Darkest Vision Of Trump Presidency Yet

 That interview includes specific statements from McCabe regarding the 25th Amendment discussions and confirmation that Deputy Attorney General Rod Rosenstein once speculated about "wearing a wire" to record a conversation with Trump without the president's knowledge.

 Those specific statements from 60 Minutes do not appear in the memoir but have become the flashpoint for coverage of the book this week.
-And they fit with the extensive and detailed descriptions that McCabe does provide for the crisis atmosphere in the bureau and the larger Justice Department following Comey's firing.
+And they fit with the extensive and detailed descriptions that McCabe does provide of the crisis atmosphere in the FBI and the larger Justice Department following Comey's firing.

 McCabe says that he personally took steps to "safeguard" the bureau's investigation of Russian interference, in case his own head would be the next to roll.
 He tells of working closely in those first post-Comey days with Rosenstein, who subsequently named Robert Mueller to take over the Russia probe as head of an office of special counsel.
 (Mueller is himself a former FBI director who had been a colleague of Comey and McCabe.)

-Note: A previous version of this story misspelled Lindsey Graham's first name as Lindsay.